PeteMcNie/Salhouse-Goldens/README.md

 ## Overview

-This project was started for my parents as they are animal lovers and golden retriever breeders.
+This project was started for my parents as they are animal lovers and golden retriever breeders in need of a new webpage.

 ## To check it out prior to release